otterdev-io/sanity-plugin-power-table/README.md

     })
     ```

-- Use the table as a field in schema:
+- Use the table by the name you provided
   ```js
   export default {
     name: 'mySchema',